-John Russel, Indiana’s SPJ president, said journalists are not intimidated by the governor’s actions.
+John Russell, Indiana’s SPJ president, said journalists are not intimidated by the governor’s actions.

-“We think he is trying to scare and threaten journalists,” Russel said.
+“We think he is trying to scare and threaten journalists,” Russell said.
 “It’s the first tactic in the playbook and you wonder what the next step will be.”

 Holcomb acknowledged the cease-and-desist was an “unusual” move but said in a statement that the story contained “false allegations.”